Cezary-Janicki/Cezary-Janicki/README.md

 ### 🔭 Currently working on

-At the moment I am working on a damage calculator for Warhammer 40k.
-And doing some volunteer work for code for Poznań.
+At the moment I am working on a damage calculator for Warhammer 40k, and doing some volunteer work for code for Poznań.
 _________

 <div>